OllieJones/index-wp-mysql-for-speed/readme.txt

 **Yes.** This plugin only affects WordPress's queries to the database.
 The Object Cache plugins reduce the number of those queries, and so reduce your database's workload.

+If you have trouble with your Object Cache plugin, try flushing (removing all entries) from the cache.

 = Does this plugin generate any overhead when my site is busy? =

 **No,** not unless you are using it to monitor database operations, and that is for limited periods of time.

 Some plugins' code runs whenever your visitors view pages.
-All this plugin's work rekeying work happens from the WordPress Dashboard or WP-CLI.
+All this plugin's rekeying work happens from the WordPress Dashboard or WP-CLI.
 It sets up the keys in your database and then gets out of the way.
 You can even deactivate and delete the plugin once you've run it.

 = What happens when I deactivate this plugin? =